Isle of Wight Guru

 9. Carisbrooke Priory and Quarr Abbey

 Two of the Isle of Wight’s Christian communities stay open all year and welcome visitors throughout the winter on certain days (I would probably call ahead first).
 Carisbrooke Priory is largely run by volunteers and has a fascinating history as a former Dominican Nunnery.
-Quarr Abbey meanwhile is a working Benedictine monastery which sits alongside a 12th century ruin.
-It has a tea garden and farm shop which is open in winter and tours which operate on certain days.
+Quarr Abbey meanwhile is a working Benedictine monastery that sits alongside a 12th century ruin.
+It has a tea garden and farm shop that is open in winter and tours that operate on certain days.

 You can read more about the history of Quarr Abbey and Carisbrooke Priory in our guide to 25 historic days out on the Isle of Wight.